- Articulate the assumptions and foundational concepts inherent in both a wellness-based and disease-based model of health care.

 - Merge modern scientific knowledge with traditional wisdom to demonstrate an integrated understanding of the use of herbs.

-The graduates of Tai Sophia Institute’s Post-Baccalaureate Certificate in Herbal Studies will achieve the following outcomes:
+The graduates of Tai Sophia Institute’s Post-Baccalaureate Certificate in Medical Herbalism will achieve the following outcomes:

-- Describe the safe and appropriate use of a limited number of herbs as dietary supplements within the framework of a wellness-based model of health care.
+- Thoroughly describe the safe and appropriate use of a limited number of herbs as dietary supplements within the framework of modern health care.